MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/work_in_progress.md

 ## General functionality

+### Windows Container Image
+A Windows Server Container requires a opertaing system image that matches the container host in respect to build and patch level.
+A mismatch will lead to instability and or unpredictable behaivor for the container and/or the host.
+We try to limit this impact by not starting containers with mismatched container OS.

+** Work Around: **
+Download and install a container OS matching the OS version and patchlevel of the container host.

 ### Run twice
 In our testing, commands occasionally need to be run multiple times.
 THe same principle applies to other actions.
 For example, if you create a new file and it doesn't appear, try touching the file.
 We're working on it :).
 If you have top do this, let us know via [the forums](https://social.msdn.microsoft.com/Forums/en-US/home?forum=windowscontainers).